3uild-3thos/valid8/README.md

 Generates a local ledger compatible with solana-test-validator.
 You can use this ledger with solana-test-validator to create a test environment and ledger with your cloned accounts and programs pre-loaded.
 (use `-y` to automatically overwrite test-ledger if already exists)

+Compose Command:

+`valid8 compose`

+Composes multiple valid8 configs together, for an even bigger dev environment.
+To add an extra valid8 config and compose it with your own, just add a filename to the `compose: ` field in your `valid8.json` file.

 # Example: